Costa del Sol Attractions

 Marbella Old Town

 Marbella Old Town transports visitors back to the days when this glitzy town was a fishing village, and the cobbled streets and narrow alleyways lay testament to old Andalucia.
 Charming old restaurants and pavement cafés add to the ambience of this authentic region of southern Spain.

 Picasso Museum Malaga

 The Picasso Museum in Malaga was inaugurated by the King and Queen of Spain in 2003, and this restored mansion is the perfect place to house the collections of Pablo Picasso, who was born in Malaga.

-The world famous Cuevas de Nerja are situated two miles from the town of the same name, and were discovered in 1957.
-A tour of the cave unearths cave paintings of turtles and snakes, dating back 15,000 years and the world´s biggest stalactites.
+Cuevas de Nerja is situated two miles from the town of the same name.
+The caves were discovered in 1957.
+Visitors can take a tour of the cave.
+The tour unearths cave paintings dating back 15,000 years as well as the world´s biggest stalactites.

 Check out ustore-it in Manilva and Duquesa Port for all your self-contained storage needs.
 After all, storage facilities near Costa del Sol attractions often mean they’re in an ideal location.